masoodjalal5/Frame-Extractor-And-Annotator-for-YOLO-Dataset/README.md

 ## Hot Keys

-key 't'     : Rotates the bounding box 15 degrees anti-clockwise key 'y'     : Rotates the bounding box 5 degrees anti-clockwise key 'u'     : Rotates the bounding box 1 degrees anti-clockwise
+- Key 't'     : Rotates the bounding box 15 degrees anti-clockwise
+- Key 'y'     : Rotates the bounding box 5 degrees anti-clockwise
+- Key 'u'     : Rotates the bounding box 1 degrees anti-clockwise

-key 'p'     : Rotates the bounding box 15 degrees clockwise key 'o'     : Rotates the bounding box 5 degrees clockwise key 'i'     : Rotates the bounding box 1 degrees clockwise
+- Key 'p'     : Rotates the bounding box 15 degrees clockwise
+- Key 'o'     : Rotates the bounding box 5 degrees clockwise
+- Key 'i'     : Rotates the bounding box 1 degrees clockwise

-Key 'd'     : Increases the length of bounding box by 4 pixels Key 'a'     : Decreases the length of bounding box by 4 pixels
+- Key 'd'     : Increases the length of bounding box by 4 pixels
+- Key 'a'     : Decreases the length of bounding box by 4 pixels

-Key 'w'     : Increases the height of bounding box by 4 pixels Key 's'     : Decreases the height of bounding box by 4 pixels
+- Key 'w'     : Increases the height of bounding box by 4 pixels
+- Key 's'     : Decreases the height of bounding box by 4 pixels

-Up Button   :   moves the bounding box up by 2 pixels Down Button :   moves the bounding box down by 2 pixels Left Button :   moves the bounding box left by 2 pixels Right Button:   moves the bounding box right by 2 pixels
+- Up Button   :   moves the bounding box up by 2 pixels
+- Down Button :   moves the bounding box down by 2 pixels
+- Left Button :   moves the bounding box left by 2 pixels
+- Right Button:   moves the bounding box right by 2 pixels

-Key 'k'     : Skips the frame, if deemed unnecessary or blurry on visual inspection Key 'j'     : Saves the frame along with annotation data
+- Key 'k'     : Skips the frame, if deemed unnecessary or blurry on visual inspection
+- Key 'j'     : Saves the frame along with annotation data

-Key 'x'     : Terminates the current video and loads the next video frames Key 'z'     : Terminates the program completely
+- Key 'x'     : Terminates the current video and loads the next video frames

-The saved frames are stored in the following format Original Image              :   path = "/original_frames" Image with bounding box     :   path = "/output_frames" Image Annotation Labels     :   path = "/labels"
+- Key 'z'     : Terminates the program completely

-The video/videos must be stored in the following folder path = "/videos"
+The video/videos must be stored in the following folder
+- path = "/videos"

-Next image will load when key 'k' is pressed, the image is skipped Next image will load when key 's' is pressed, the image and data are saved
+- Next image will load when key 'k' is pressed, the image is skipped
+- Next image will load when key 's' is pressed, the image and data are saved

-Next images will kepp loading until you run out of images, or press key 'x' to terminate the program.
+- Next images will kepp loading until you run out of images, or press key 'x' to terminate the program.

 ## Folder Structure
-The saved frames are stored in the following format Original Image              :   path = "/original_frames" Image with bounding box     :   path = "/output_frames" Image Annotation Labels     :   path = "/labels"
+The saved frames are stored in the following format
+- Original Image              :   path = "/original_frames"
+- Image with bounding box     :   path = "/output_frames"
+- Image Annotation Labels     :   path = "/labels"

-The video/videos must be stored in the following folder path = "/videos"
+- The video/videos must be stored in the following folder

-Next image will load when key 'k' is pressed, the current image is skipped Next image will load when key 's' is pressed, the current image and data are saved
+- path = "/videos"

 ## Attention
 Images will keep loading until you run out of images, or press key 'x' to terminate the program.